Kamala Harris calls for federal moratorium on executions

-WASHINGTON — Democratic presidential candidate Kamala Harris says there should be a federal moratorium on executions.
+WASHINGTON — Democratic presidential candidate Kamala Harris said Thursday that there should be a federal moratorium on executions.

-The senator from California discussed the matter on National Public Radio on Thursday, a day after Democratic Gov. Gavin Newsom of California granted reprieves to 737 death row inmates and signed an executive order placing a moratorium on executions.
+The senator from California discussed the matter on National Public Radio, a day after Democratic Gov. Gavin Newsom of California granted reprieves to 737 death row inmates and signed an executive order placing a moratorium on executions.

 Harris was asked if there should be “a federal equivalent” to Newsom’s order.